mitchelloharawild/jsm-conf-2025-chat/README.md

 ## Acknowledgments

-Thanks for [@LibbyHerran](https://github.com/LibbyHeeren/) for reviewing the app after I first made it and providing valuable feedback.
-Also, thanks to [@astrowonk](https://github.com/astrowonk/) for helpful tips and reference Python code on how to call the API.
-Both of your suggestions helped me improve the app significantly.
+Thanks for [@parmsam](https://github.com/parmsam/) for creating the original posit::conf(2025) chat app, of which this app simply replaces the underlying RAG data to be suitable for JSM 2025.